Methodology

 AI generates archetypes

-A large language model, grounded in published clinical knowledge and prevalence data, drafts a library of clinically-coherent patient archetypes — condition sets, comorbidity patterns, demographics.
+A large language model, grounded in published clinical knowledge and prevalence data, drafts a library of clinically-coherent patient archetypes: condition sets, comorbidity patterns, and demographics.
 A diabetic with CHF and stage-3 CKD reads like a real one because the model knows those conditions travel together.

 2Deterministic